Pausansol/Camilo/README.md

 ## What's new?

-New in 2.0.5

-- Little adjustments for Big Sur UI

-New in 2.0.4

-- Fixed a bug when working with multiple documents

-New in 2.0.3
+New in 2.1

-- Sort library list by alphabetical order
+- Now you can replace color variables too ;)

-New in 2.0.0
+New in 2.0

 - New User Interface.
 Coming soon: color variables

-New in 1.4.0
+New in 1.4

 - Now you can apply Camilo only to selected layers

-New in 1.3.0
+New in 1.3

 - Improvements for Sketch v53 (Camilo now is much faster)
 - Switch to Sketch API (thanks to mathieudutour)